ssswww4444/SML-Notes/Week3.md

 * If ill-posed, there is **no closed form solution**
   * Closed form solution $\hat{w} = (X'X)^{-1}X'y$
   * But if irrelevant, $X'X$ has no inverse (singular)
+  * (Even near-irrelevance / colinearity can be problematic)

 #### Re-conditioning the problem (Ridge Regression)
 * Make it a well-posed solution and also prevent fitting noise / overfitting